NeverNoOne/DiscordAI/README.md

 > [!IMPORTANT]
 > !!!
 LEARNING PROJECT !!!
+> DO NOT USE!
+NOT UPDATED TO LAST DISCORD.PY VERSION!

 > [!NOTE]
 > the models parameter like layer and batch_size should be carefully chosen in order to not get any OutOfMemory exceptions!